Food Assistance

 Food For Free In recent years, produce vendors donated unsold produce and baked goods to Food for Free.
 Their volunteers took the food to local food pantries, meal programs and shelters in the greater Boston area.
 This lasted through the 2021 season.

 Food Link In 2022, Food Link extended their food rescue and distribution program to include Belmont Farmers’ Market.
-Volunteers pick up extra produce at the end of Market days, and distribute it to food pantries and other organizations to distribute to those in need.
+Volunteers pick up extra produce (as well as protein, baked goods, dairy, and eggs) at the end of Market days, and distribute it to food pantries and other organizations to distribute to those in need.

 “You’ve got a stellar program.”